cisagov/LME/README.md

 ```

 This also assumes your user can sudo without a password.
 If you need to input a password when you sudo, you can run it with the `-K` flag and it will prompt you for a password.
-There is a step that will fail, this is expected, it is checking for podman secrets to see if they exist... on an intial install none will exist :)

 #### Steps performed in automated install:
 TODO finalize this with more words